 (d) If more than one ethics committee is nominated, the Sub-contractor must indicate the respective areas of responsibility in such a way as to ensure no activity of the NeCTAR Sub-Project is overseen by more than one ethics committee.

-(e) Clause 18.2(b) only applies if the Sub-contractor does not already have an ethics committee constituted in accordance with the legislation, codes and guidelines referred to in clause 18.2(a).
+(e) Clause 8.2(c) only applies if the Sub-contractor does not already have an ethics committee constituted in accordance with the legislation, codes and guidelines referred to in clause 8.2(c).

 (f) When conducting or permitting the conduct of research pursuant to the field of research undertaken at facilities or services related to the NeCTAR Sub-Project which involves the use of ionising radiation, the Sub-contractor must ensure that persons performing the procedures involving ionising radiation are appropriately trained and hold a relevant current licence from the appropriate State authority.